How to Choose the Right Export for Your Content

 First, what’s an “EPUB Package?”

-When you hear “EPUB package,” you might think of Kindle or iBooks, but it’s actually another standard that differs from either of these.
+When you hear “EPUB package,” you might think of Kindle or iBooks, but it’s another standard that differs from either of these.
 Like a Kindle or iBooks package, an EPUB package is a zip file full of content goodness that is meant to display properly on an e-reader or e-reading application.
-An EPUB package, however, conforms to a set of guidelines created by a wide group of publishing, software, accessibility and hardware professionals called the International Digital Publishing Forum.
+An EPUB package, however, conforms to a set of guidelines created by a wide group of publishing, software, accessibility, and hardware professionals called the International Digital Publishing Forum.

-The EPUB guidelines are meant to support the creation of eBooks and eBook readers that don’t rely on proprietary software or libraries.
+s are meant to support the creation of eBooks and eBook readers that don’t rely on proprietary software or libraries.
 Theoretically, any EPUB package should be readable on any EPUB-compatible e-reader.
 However, while it is a good common denominator, EPUB packages aren’t consistently supported by the e-readers of the world.

 The Difference Between an EPUB Export in an EPUB Reader and Inkling Habitat content in Axis/Latitude: